DelphiBuilder/NetCom7/README.md

 Simple senario:
   Server:

     - You put a TncServerSource on your form.
 If you want you can change the port it is listening to via the Port property.

     - You implement an OnHandleCommand event handler and, depending on aCmd parameter (integer), you respond the result of this command via setting the Result to anything you like (TBytes).
-If an exception is raised, it is trapped and raised at the peer's TncClientSource ExecCommand.
+    If an exception is raised, it is trapped, packed, transfered accross to the calling peer, and raised at the peer's TncClientSource ExecCommand.
+This way exceptions can be handled as if they were raised locally.

     - You set the Active property to true.
 Your server is ready.